Hrushi-E/hrushi-e.github.io/README.md

 Here are a few **projects** I worked on and am still working on [Projects](/projects.md)

-Here is my **resume**: [Resume](/hrushikeshetikikotaresume.pdf)
+Here is my **resume**: [Resume](/resume.pdf)

-I love to play chess online(Even before the Pandemic).
+I love to play chess online.
 It helps me to know more about myself.
 Here is my [lichess profile](https://lichess.org/@/Strangestone)

-I love to spend more time alone by listening to spiritual songs and videos on YouTube.
+I love to spend time by listening to spiritual songs and videos on YouTube.
 Sometimes I read them when I want to know more about their meanings.

 I also participate in **competitive coding** on various platforms.Here are [profiles](/coding.md)